 If there is no acrimony between couples, mediation can be concluded in as little as two sessions.
 Most people can conclude mediation in three or four sessions.
-Couples who find it difficult to communicate, or who have complex financial arrangements, may need five, six or more sessions.
-Couples usually set their own pace for the mediation and therefore the number of sessions can vary.
+Couples who find it difficult to communicate or who have complex financial arrangements may need five, six or more sessions.
+Couples usually set their own pace for the mediation, and therefore, the number of sessions can vary.

 THE MEDIATIONS